 Cellist Carlyn Kessler, whose performances have been praised as "stunning" (ClevelandClassical), enjoys a multifaceted career as a performer, educator, and arts administrator.
-Currently based in San Francisco, Carlyn graduated from the Cleveland Institute of Music, where she earned her Master of Music in Cello Performance and Suzuki Pedagogy and Bachelor of Music degree as a student of renowned performers and pedagogues Sharon Robinson and Melissa Kraut.
-Carlyn has performed throughout the Northeast in venues ranging from Carnegie Hall to the Chautauqua Institution, as well as in Canada and England.
+Currently based in San Francisco, Carlyn is a graduate of Cleveland Institute of Music, where she earned her Master of Music degree in Cello Performance and Suzuki Pedagogy and Bachelor of Music as a student of renowned performers and pedagogues Sharon Robinson and Melissa Kraut.
+Carlyn has performed across the country in venues ranging from Carnegie Hall to the Chautauqua Institution and Oracle Arena, as well as in Canada and England.

-She has participated in numerous summer music festivals including Mendocino Music Festival, Chamber Music Academy at Domaine Forget, Toronto Summer Music Festival, Banff Chamber Music Residency, Banff Master Classes and Festival Orchestra where she served as principal cellist, the London Master Classes, Yellow Barn Young Artists Program, Meadowmount School of Music, and Bowdoin International Music Festival.
-Carlyn has performed in numerous orchestral settings including the Stockton Symphony, Suburban Symphony Orchestra (principal cellist), CityMusic Cleveland Chamber Orchestra, Cleveland Opera Theater, CIM Orchestra (served as principal cellist), and Banff Festival Orchestra/Opera Orchestra (served as principal cellist), among others.
+She has participated in numerous summer music festivals including Mendocino Music Festival, Chamber Music Academy at Domaine Forget, Toronto Summer Music Festival, Banff Chamber Music Residency, Banff Master Classes and Festival Orchestra (where she served as principal cellist), the London Master Classes, Yellow Barn Young Artists Program, Meadowmount School of Music, and Bowdoin International Music Festival.
+Carlyn has performed with numerous orchestras including the Marin Symphony, Fresno Philharmonic, Stockton Symphony, CityMusic Cleveland Chamber Orchestra, Suburban Symphony Orchestra (principal cellist), Cleveland Opera Theater, and Banff Festival Orchestra/Opera Orchestra (served as principal cellist), and CIM Orchestra (served as principal cellist), among others.

-Carlyn has recently collaborated and performed with celebrated artists Martin Beaver, Axel Strauss, Pekka Kuusisto, Steven Dann, Ernest Kovacek, Michael Gurevich, and Frank Morelli.
+Carlyn has recently collaborated and performed with celebrated classical artists Martin Beaver, Axel Strauss, Pekka Kuusisto, Steven Dann, Ernest Kovacek, Michael Gurevich, and Frank Morelli.
 She has played in master classes for Joel Krosnik, Philip Setzer, Jaime Laredo, Ani Kavafian, Ralph Kirshbaum, Donald Weilerstein, Gilbert Kalish, Bonnie Hampton, Colin Carr, and Noah Bendix-Balgley, among others.
 Carlyn has received several awards including the Stamford Symphony Jeniam Foundation Scholarship and Greenwich Symphony Orchestra Guild’s Dorothy Gluckmann Music Award.